 Pressing F5 enables you to execute a nozzle test.
 All nozzles of a specific head will fire for a few seconds.
 If you watch closely you can see a cloud of ink appear underneath the nozzle face.
-You can choose to test the nozzles of one head (F1 -> F6) or all heads at once (press ENTER).
+You can choose to test the nozzles of one head (F1, F2, F4, F5) or all heads at once (press ENTER).

-▶ F5 > TAKE UP

-If you want to use the roll to roll feature of the :Anapurna M, the take up window will give you access to the controls of the front and rear motor.
-Use the left and right arrows to move the cursor from the mode to the direction settings.

-MODE = AUT (default) / MAN

-You can toggles between AUTO and MANUAL, using the up and down arrows.
+- F5 > TAKE UP (operational if the roll to roll system is installed optional) If you want to use the roll to roll feature of the :Anapurna M4F, the take up window will give you access to the controls of the front and rear motor.
+Use the left and right arrows to move the cursor from the mode to the direction settings. - MODE = AUT (default) / MANYou can toggles between AUTO and MANUAL, using the up and down arrows.
 The auto setting means that the winder and unwinder motors will be driven by the optical sensors underneath the print table.
-In the manual mode, the motor will be driven by the function keys F2,F3,F5 and F6.

-DIRECTION = CW / CCW

-This feature toggles between CW and CCW rotation direction of the motor roller, defining the way motor will turn.
+In the manual mode, the motor will be driven by the function keys F2,F3,F5 and F6. - DIRECTION = CW / CCW This feature toggles between CW and CCW rotation direction of the motor roller, defining the way motor will turn.